tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ## Overview
 ---
 In this project, we use deep neural networks and convolutional neural networks to classify traffic signs.
 Specifically, we use the [LeNet-5](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) convolutional neural network architecture to train and validate a model which can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After training the model we test it on German traffic signs find on the web.
+After training the model we test it on German traffic signs found on the web.
 The objectives of the project can be summarized as below:

-* Load the data set (see below for links to the project data set)
+* Load the German Traffic Sign data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images